jgoos/home-lab-as-code/README.md

 # Home Lab As Code

 This repository provides a way to easily create and manage virtual machines on your local machine.
 It uses [Packer](https://www.packer.io/) to generate `cloud-init` ready Red Hat Enterprise Linux (RHEL) images, and [Terraform](https://www.terraform.io/) to automate the provisioning of virtual machines.
 The included dnsmasq configuration makes the virtual machines resolvable from the local machine using the `home.arpa` domain.
+Additionally, after the provisioning process with Terraform, it will create an updated ansible inventory that can be used for further management and configuration of the provisioned machines.

 ## Prerequisites

 - Have [packer](https://www.packer.io/) installed on your system
 - Have [terraform](https://www.terraform.io/) installed on your system
+- Have [ansible](https://www.ansible.com/) installed on your system
 - Red Hat Enterprise Linux (RHEL) based distribution

 ## Downloading Content